jonnybrammah/Crowdfunding_ETL/README.md

 #### Acknowledgements

-This work was a joint project completed with contributions from J. Brammah, A. Huhmer, A. Hussain, M. Naeem, and G. Jimenez.
+This work was a joint project completed with contributions from J. Brammah, A. Huhmer, A. Hussain, F. Crawford, M. Naeem, and G. Jimenez.